RiugaBachi/tegami-afrp-research/README.md

 newtype GeneralizedSF t a b = GSF { step :: a -> t -> (b, GeneralizedSF t a b) }
 ```

 This is the importance of differentiating between the definition and encoding for arrow primitives in AFRP.
-There can be many valid definitions which all use the same encoding, however the encoding is important as a standalone concept in optimizing arrow performance and memory semantics.
+There can be many valid definitions that can be derived from the same encoding, however the encoding is important as a standalone concept in optimizing arrow performance and memory semantics.

 By convention, the standard encoding `X` above will be referred to as _automaton encoding_.
 Why, you ask?
 From `Control.Arrow.Transformer.Automaton`: